Denmark and the euro: Current status

+Opt-outs

+The Danish government held a referendum in 1992 to approve ratification of the Maastricht Treaty, as required by the Danish constitution for any transfers of sovereignty which are not approved by 5/6 of parliament (Folketing).
+The coalition government of Denmark in 1992 consisted of the Conservatives and Agrarian Liberals, which together with the Social Democrats in opposition held approximately 80% of the seats in parliament leading them to believe that the referendum would be easily approved.
+However, the referendum resulted in 50.7% of the population voting against the ratification of the Maastricht Treaty, while only 49.3% voted in favour.

-The ratification of the Maastricht Treaty needed to be a unanimous decision by all the member states in the EU and the Danish "no" therefore posed a significant issue for the further integration process.
+Ratification of the Maastricht Treaty required unanimous approval by all the member states in the European Union.
+The Danish "no", therefore, posed a significant issue for further integration.
 Denmark was not the only country issuing a referendum for the ratification of the Maastricht Treaty.
-In France, there was a small majority for the treaty and the Irish population also voted in favour of the ratification of the Treaty.
+In France, the public supported the treaty by only a small margin, while the Irish also voted in favour of the Treaty.
 The Danish "no" and the French "petit oui" are known in scholarly circles as the erosion of the permissive consensus regarding public support for European integration.
-In the years after Maastricht, the European integration faced more political scrutiny and pro-integration politicians could no longer rely on diffuse support.

-The solution to the lack of public support for the further European integration in Denmark is known as "the National Compromise".
-7 out of 8 parties in the Danish parliament came together in support of this proposal.
-The main part of the National Compromise consisted of the request for 4 opt-outs: Union citizenship, Common Security and Defence, Justice and Home Affairs and participation in the last phase of the European Monetary Union.
+The solution to the lack of public support for further European integration in Denmark is known as "the National Compromise".
+7 out of 8 parties in the Danish parliament came together in support a proposal to request 4 opt-outs: Union citizenship, Common Security and Defence, Justice and Home Affairs and participation in the last phase of the European Monetary Union.
 At the European Council summit on 11–12 December 1992 in Edinburgh, the European leaders agreed to these four opt-outs.
+This led to the Maastricht Treaty being accepted in a second referendum on 18 May 1993.